prajithrg/MaxFirewall/README.md

 ### Expected behaviour
-The packet drops will be printed on to stdout console as below.
+The input and output firewall rules are configured in the `firewallCpuCode.c`.
+You can mention the IP protocol and destination port of the packet to be dropped.
+The packet drops will be printed on to stdout console as below with the frame number as dropped by the DFE.

 ```
 ...